ankumar/architecture/README.md

 **in one tweet?
 1) if you want to be a VP of Engineering focus on teams and people and how to make them succesfull 2) wanna be a CTO?
 Simplify.
 Focus on the business, what is the simplest, most robust Tech/Ops that makes the business succeed."**

-This exchange resonated, shared internally, received a lot of feedback on ways of improving Architecutre.
+This exchange resonated, shared internally, received a lot of feedback on ways of improving Architecture.
 This literally started the journey exploring take-aways.

 1. Framing & Asking the right question.
 2. Finding Answers, **Process, Learning Perspectives, Wisdom & Sharing**, especially from the Generosity of large tech community.